Link Search Menu Expand Document

 Race conditions can wreak internal havoc without even needing a malicious actor present.
 One of the worst bugs to directly affect human life was the Therac-25 radiotherapy machines.
 The company produced the software internally without much in the way of checks.
 After at least three people had died and many more were injured, it was discovered that a race condition was leading the machines to deliver over 100x the correct dose.

-Other examples without a malicious actor can be as simple as auto deployment and CI pipelines where a simple race condition there can incorrectly configure and deploy server tools which can interrupt the availability of the pipeline.
+Other examples without a malicious actor can be as simple as auto-deployment and CI pipelines, where a simple race condition can incorrectly configure and deploy server tools, interrupting the availability of the pipeline.

 Scenarios